Tag: eastern league

 Soby Cup Series, 1896.

-Hartford returned to the Atlantic League in 1897.
-Former Brooklyn Bridegrooms standout, Thomas “Oyster” Burns became player-manager when Billy Barnie left Hartford to manage Brooklyn.
-Tom Vickery, Cy Bowen and Hank Gastright were moundmen for Hartford.
-Veteran major leaguers Lefty Marr and Paul Radford manned center field and shortstop.
-The club won 78 games but finished third in the standings yet again.
-On the final day of the season, Hartford players presented a commemorative diamond ring to their beloved leader, Oyster Burns.
+When the club returned to the Atlantic League in 1897, Billy Barnie had left to manage the Brooklyn Bridegrooms.
+Brooklyn’s most well known batsman, Thomas “Oyster” Burns became player-manager.
+Tom Vickery, Cy Bowen and Hank Gastright were moundsmen for Hartford.
+Veteran big leaguers Lefty Marr and Paul Radford manned center field and shortstop.
+They won 78 games but finished third place yet again.
+On the final day of the season, the players presented a commemorative diamond ring to their beloved manager, Oyster Burns.

 The Hartfords of 1897.